10up/gutenberg-best-practices/reference/03-Blocks/block-locking.md

 ### For a specific block

-If you have a block that should not expose the block locking UI to any user you can opt out of it on a block level by setting the `supports.__experimentalLock` option to false.
+If you have a block that should not expose the block locking UI to any user you can opt out of it on a block level by setting the `supports.lock` option to false.

 ```json
 {